JakuJ/qsharp-compiler-mirror/README.md

 ## Production

-The production version of the app, is deployed to an Azure Web App for Containers running at https://language-server.azurewebsites.net.
+The production version of the app, used to be deployed to an Azure Web App for Containers running at https://language-server.azurewebsites.net.

 The deployment is performed manually by pushing the Docker container (or rather, its build context, the build is remote) to Azure Container Repository (ACR).